idezentas/esp8266_WeatherStation/README.md

 - If your WiFi network is already configured, it will connect automatically.
 You do not need to configure the WiFiManager settings.

-- When the device is turned on, if WiFiManager is active, connect to the WiFi network displayed on the OLED screen to open the settings portal.
+- When the device is turned on, if WiFiManager is active, connect to the WiFi network displayed on the OLED display to open the settings portal.
   - Click the **Configure WiFi** button.
   - Select the WiFi network from the list above.
   - Enter your WiFi network password.
   - Click the **Save** button.
   - The system will then automatically connect to the WiFi network you selected.

-- After connecting to the WiFi network, the device's IP address will be displayed on the OLED screen.
+- After connecting to the WiFi network, the device's IP address will be displayed on the OLED display.
 Go to that IP address via your browser.
 If you can't see it, don't worry.
 The page displaying the IP address is among the pages that will appear during normal use.
 You can also find the IP address there.

 - After going to the IP address, you will be greeted by the main page of the web interface.